0xPARC/0xparc-intro-book/easy/src/intro.typ

 anything meaningful from $Enc(x)$ without your secret key.

-(You could imagine many more applications of FHE, such as a dating service that does not even know the names of people it provides matchmaking to.)
+(You could imagine many more applications of FHE, such as a dating service that doesn't know anything about people it is matchmaking.)

-== From One Door to the Next
+== Programmable Cryptography in the World

-Programmable cryptography has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
-Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of programmable cryptography.
-The friction that is forming right now, as theory meets reality, is both exciting and enlightening.
+In the past decade, there has been both a surprisingly high amount of theoretical work but also a surprisingly low amount of implementation work on primitives in programmable cryptography.

-At least for the protocols we mention, they can be implemented, but usually at a high cost (for example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly).
-Can we bring that number down?
-What other cryptographic systems can be build on top of this technology?
+However, recent advances in areas like blockchain and other decentralized systems are rapidly driving demand for practical implementations of programmable cryptography.
+The gap that is being revealed right now, as theory meets reality, is exciting and enlightening.

-In the Labyrinth of Cryptography, behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography; we have explored, exploited, and mastered these Ideas for many decades.
-After a specific door, however, the rooms in the Labyrinth suddenly now contain much bigger Ideas, as if we stepped into a completely different biome.
-In front of us, intrepid explorers have actually gone even further, into places where even bigger behemoths of Ideas roam, such as witness encryption (WE) and indistinguishability obfuscation (IO).
+Many of the protocols we mention in this book can be implemented today, but only at a very high cost (for example, the cost of proving a computation in a SNARK can be millions of times the cost of performing the computation directly).
+As we study the theory of programmable cryptography, it is useful to keep in mind some practical questions.
+Can we reduce the theoretical overhead of programmable cryptography?
+How can we make programmable cryptography systems more performant for modern hardware and software systems?
+What other systems or applications can be built on top of this technology?

-It is easy to be carried away by the staggering possibilities and imagine a perfect "post-cryptographic" world where everyone has control over all their data and everyone's security preferences are completely fulfilled.
-It is also easy to be cynical and assume that these ideas will get no further than the next version of cryptocurrency scams or private communication servers.
-Reality in technology is always somewhere in the middle, like the Internet that both offers free search and information to everyone but is also mostly being used to consume videos on the phone.
+It is easy to be carried away by the staggering possibilities, and to imagine a perfect "post-cryptographic" world where everyone has control over all their data and everyone's security preferences are completely fulfilled.
+It is also easy to be cynical and assume that these ideas will get no further than the next version of cryptocurrency scams at worst, or of private communication servers at best.
+Reality is always somewhere in the middle; the Internet today offers free search and civilization-scale repositories of information to everyone, but is also used for plenty of frivolous or even antisocial activity.

-No matter what the future actually holds, one thing is clear --- it is up for people who are technically capable, intellectually curious, and morally sound to guide this next stage of evolution of cryptography before doors that lead into even deeper biomes.
+No matter what the future actually holds, one thing is clear - it is up to people who are capable, curious, and optimistic to guide the next stage of the evolution of cryptography-based systems.
 We hope that these "easy pieces" will inspire you to read, imagine, and build.